TheCandidStartup/TheCandidStartup.github.io/_drafts/acid-atomicity-consistency-isolation-durability.md

 {% include candid-image.html src="/assets/images/acid/scattered-writes.svg" alt="Interleaved Writes, Other reads see intermediate state" %}

 Atomic writes solve both problems.
-The database lets the application define the set of changes as a single transaction.
+The database lets the application define the set of changes as a combined transaction.
 The database ensures that all the changes are made together, or don't happen at all.
 Another client reading the database will either see all the changes or none of them.
 If two in-progress transactions conflict, one of them will succeed with all changes visible, while the other will fail with no changes made.

 {% include candid-image.html src="/assets/images/acid/atomic-writes.svg" alt="Atomic Writes, Other reads see final state after commit" %}